About The Denounced

 Are you new to YA Writing?

-Yes, very new.
-In fact, this is the first time I’ve put my toe into the water, so to speak!
+This is the first time I’ve put my toe into the water, so to speak, as mentioned above.
 I’ve spend most of my time writing traditional adult thrillers.
-Having now finished The Denounced, I wish I’d written in the genre before now.
-Apart from the underlying trigger, the overall experience has been more fun with fewer boundaries.
+Having now finished A Grey Sun, book 1, I wish I’d written in the genre before now.
+Apart from the underlying trigger to write, the overall experience has been more fun than I could have ever imagined with fewer boundaries.
 I had a greater scope to create interesting worlds and investigate themes I hadn’t been able to dive into before with my previous writings.
 I not only felt liberated as a creative, but I could draw upon my own teenage years for inspiration, something I hadn’t thought about for a long time.
-From a professional and personal perspective, it was a wonderful experience and I can’t wait to start the next two books in the series.
-I’m itching to get going!
+From a professional and personal perspective, it was a wonderful experience.
+I've learnt many lessons from it.

 How would you describe The Denounced?